Stetson Kennedy: Early writing and activism

 In 1936, while studying at University of Florida, Kennedy collected boots and blankets for the Spanish Republic during the Spanish Civil War.

 Kennedy has been called "one of the pioneer folklore collectors during the first half of the 20th century".
 In 1937, he left the University of Florida to join the Federal Writers' Project, the federally funded Works Progress Administration (WPA) initiative created under the New Deal to fund and support American writers during the Great Depression.
 As part of the Federal Writers' Project, the Library of Congress hired archivists to document the diversity of American culture by recording regional folksongs (e.g., children's songs, dance and gospel music) and oral histories in many languages and dialects.
 For five years, Kennedy collected Florida folklore, traveling throughout Florida alongside other notable figures such as Harlem Renaissance writer Zora Neale Hurston and folklorist Alan Lomax, among others.
 Kennedy had a large role in editing several volumes for the Federal Writers' Project, including The WPA Guide to Florida and A Guide to Key West of the WPA's famed American Guide Series, and The Florida Negro.

+At this time, Kennedy was contributing to periodicals like PM, the New York Post, The Nation, Common Ground, The Crisis, In Fact, Southern Frontier, and Southern Patriot.
+He also began writing "Inside Out" a column for the Federated Press that ran from 1937 to 1950.
+Kennedy coined the term "Frown Power", when he started a campaign with that name in the 1940s, which simply encouraged people to pointedly frown when they heard bigoted speech.

-Kennedy's first book, Palmetto Country (1942), which was commissioned by Georgia writer Erskine Caldwell for his American Folkways Series, was based on unused material collected during Kennedy's time with the Federal Writers' Project.
+Kennedy relied on unused material collected during his time with the Federal Writers' Project for his first book, Palmetto Country (1942).
+It was commissioned by Georgia writer Erskine Caldwell for the American Folkways Series.
 When it was published, Alan Lomax of the Library of Congress said, "I very much doubt that a better book about Florida folklife will ever be written".

-In 1942, Kennedy began working for the CIO, a federation of labor unions for industrial workers.
-As an editorial director for the CIO's political action committee (PAC) in Atlanta, he wrote a series of monographs advocating against racist policies such as the poll tax, white primaries, and other restrictions that were routinely used throughout the South to disenfranchise minorities, primarily African Americans, and poor people from being able to exercise their right to vote.
+In 1942, Kennedy was an editorial director for the CIO's political action committee.
+He wrote a series of monographs objecting to racist policies like poll taxes and white primaries because they were designed to disenfranchise minorities and poor people.
+Kennedy saw Southern fascist policies as part of an alliance with Northern industrialists to perpetuate a slavocracy, and this thesis was the basis of his second book, Southern Exposure.